MRIs. Gadolinium. Here’s what you need to know to make an informed decision.

 Patients harmed say they have gotten no informed consent on gadolinium’s potential hazards, while the practices looking into written informed consent fear it may open the door to litigation. (source)

-There are partially successful detox methods.
-There is only one way that actually fully grabs the metals (and does not release them back in part to the body) and that is TRS.
-TRS is even safe enough to use in pregnancy and while breastfeeding (See this definitive PubMed study stating safety in humans and animals and their developing offspring).
+TRS is even safe enough to use in pregnancy and while breastfeeding.
+(See this definitive PubMed study stating safety in humans, animals, and their developing offspring).